 10. The SMF responds with Neasdf_DNSContext_Notify Response.

-For Option A, the SMF may include corresponding ECS option in the response message.
+For Option A, the SMF may include corresponding IP addresses to be used to build the ECS option in the response message.
 For Option B, the SMF may include corresponding local DNS Server IP address in the response message.
 The EASDF may as well be instructed to simply forward the DNS Query to a pre-configured DNS server/resolver.